ceciliaagosta/1850965_Labmon/Student_doc.md

 - TECHNOLOGICAL SPECIFICATION:
 The microservice is developed in Python 3, using Flask (3.0.3) as the main web framework.
 It manages all backend operations related to game logic.
-It uses the following libraries and technologies:
 It integrates with PostgreSQL for persistent data storage and uses RabbitMQ for inter-service communication.
 Key components and libraries used:
    - Flask-Cors : Enables communication between frontend clients and backend APIs across origins.
    - Flask-Cors (5.0.0): Enables communication between frontend clients and backend APIs across origins.
    - Flask-SQLAlchemy and SQLAlchemy : ORM layer for interacting with the PostgreSQL database.
    - pika : Integrates the service with RabbitMQ for asynchronous communication.
-   - yJWT : Used for verifying player and admin tokens when accessing protected endpoints, infact only admin can edit or delete items
+   - PyJWT : Used for verifying player and admin tokens when accessing protected endpoints, infact only admin can edit or delete items

 - SERVICE ARCHITECTURE:
    - A main controller defines the routes that handle gameplay operations such as encounters, captures, and monster sharding.